Fritz-Haber-Institut/Realtimeplot1_Backend/docs/email_threshold_subscription.md

 | threshold_max | db.Integer                               | False       | False  | False    | pv.default_threshold_max |

 *The combination of `user_id`, `pv_string`, and `email` may only exist once in the database.*

+*Deleting a user or a PV also deletes the associated subscription.
+The MQTT server is informed about the deletion.*

 ## Endpoints